12 Best Attractions in Edinburgh + 5 Awesome Extensions

 HOW TO GET THERE?

-By Train: If you are starting your journey already in the UK then train might be the best way to get up here.
+By Train: If you are starting your journey already here as part of a UK staycation, then the train might be the best way to get up here.
 Our trains can be both expensive and packed but if you book in advance you can usually score a good price and get a seat reservation (try and go for one with a table for a charger as it could be a long ride).
 I love using The Train Line as a starting point for finding great fares.

 By Air Edinburgh has a great airport located not far from the city and there is also an airport in Glasgow.
 Both serve International routes as far as Asia with both budget and legacy carries.
 Check out Skyscanner as it allows you to hunt down the cheapest flight deals – I have a super handy post on the best ways to get cheap flights as a good starting point.